 The current challenging retail environment could impact our business in the short-term as our operations are subject to the results of operations of our retail tenants.
 While we believe outlet stores will continue to be a profitable and fundamental distribution channel for many brand name manufacturers, some retail formats are more successful than others.
 As is typical in the retail industry, certain tenants have closed, or will close, certain stores by terminating their lease prior to its natural expiration or as a result of filing for protection under bankruptcy laws, or may request modifications to their existing lease terms.
-During 2017, 13 tenants in our consolidated portfolio filed for bankruptcy protection, as compared to two tenants in 2016.
-A number of retailers also engaged in brand wide restructurings during 2017 that resulted in store closings.
-In selected circumstances in 2017, we strategically agreed to short term lease modifications to manage occupancy.
-Partially as a result of these 2017 events, we currently expect our Same Center Net Operating Income for 2018 to be in the range of flat to down 1% compared to 2017.
-Although we believe the number of bankruptcy filings, store closings and lease modifications in 2018 will be less than the levels experienced in 2017, we can give no assurance that the number of filings and store closings will actually be less.
-If the level of bankruptcy filings, store closings and lease modifications during 2018 are at similar or greater amounts as those experienced in 2017, our results of operations and Same Center Net Operating Income could be further negatively impacted.
+During 2017, 13 of our tenants filed for bankruptcy protection, as compared to two tenants in 2016, and a number of other retailers in our portfolio engaged in brand wide restructurings during 2017 that resulted in store closings.
+During 2018, an additional five of our tenants filed for bankruptcy protection and, as of February 18, 2019, three of our tenants have filed in 2019.
+Largely due to the number of bankruptcy filings, store closings and rent adjustments in 2017 and 2018, along with the expectations of further bankruptcies, brand-wide restructurings by retailers and potential select rent adjustments in 2019, we currently expect our Same Center NOI for 2019 to decline compared to 2018.
+If the combined level of bankruptcy filings, store closings and rent adjustments during 2019 are a greater level than we currently anticipate, our 2019 results of operations and Same Center NOI could be further negatively impacted.

 Due to the relatively short-term nature of our tenants' leases, a significant portion of the leases in our portfolio come up for renewal each year.
-At January 1, 2017, we had approximately 1.5 million square feet, or 12% of our consolidated portfolio at that time coming up for renewal during 2017, excluding the Westbrook outlet center, which was sold in the second quarter of 2017, and 1.7 million square feet, or 13%, of our current consolidated portfolio will come up for renewal in 2018.
-During 2017, we renewed 84%of the square feet that came up for renewal.
-In addition, we completed renewals and re-tenanted space totaling 1.7 million square feet at a blended 9% increase in average base rental rates compared to the expiring rates.
+As of January 1, 2018, we had approximately 1.7 million square feet, or 13% of our consolidated portfolio at that time, coming up for renewal during 2018.
+As of December 31, 2018, we had renewed approximately 81% of this space.
+In addition, for the rolling twelve months ended December 31, 2018, we completed renewals and retenanted space totaling 1.8 million square feet at a blended 5.3% increase in average base rental rates compared to the expiring rates.
 While we continue to attract and retain additional tenants, there can be no assurance that we can achieve similar base rental rates.
 In addition, if we were unable to successfully renew or re-lease a significant amount of this space on favorable economic terms, the loss in rent could have a material adverse effect on our results of operations.

 Our outlet centers typically include well-known, national, brand name companies.
 By maintaining a broad base of well-known tenants and a geographically diverse portfolio of properties located across the United States and Canada, we reduce our operating and leasing risks.
 No one tenant (including affiliates) accounts for more than 8% of our square feet or 7% of our combined base and percentage rental revenues.
 Accordingly, although we can give no assurance, we do not expect any material adverse impact on our results of operations and financial condition as a result of leases to be renewed or stores to be released.
-As of December 31, 2017 and 2016, occupancy at our consolidated outlet centers was 97% and 98%, respectively.
+As of December 31, 2018 and 2017, occupancy at our consolidated outlet centers was 97% for both periods.